Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Introduction

 \paragraph{Simple mechanisms and posted-price mechanisms.} Another related topic is simple mechanisms, and in particular, posted-price mechanisms.
-The study of simple mechanisms is driven by the fact that in rich environments (e.g., with multiple items and possibly non-additive valuations), optimal mechanisms in terms of revenue or welfare can be complex~\citep{thanassoulis2004haggling,manelli2007multidimensional,hart2015maximal,daskalakis2017strong} and/or hard to compute~\citep{mirrokni2008tight,daskalakis2014complexity}.
+The study of simple mechanisms is in part driven by the fact that in rich environments (e.g., with multiple items and possibly non-additive valuations), optimal mechanisms in terms of revenue or welfare can be complex~\citep{thanassoulis2004haggling,manelli2007multidimensional,hart2015maximal,daskalakis2017strong} and/or hard to compute~\citep{mirrokni2008tight,daskalakis2014complexity}.
 On the other hand, often there are relatively simple mechanisms, such as posted-price mechanisms, that can achieve good (often constant) approximations to the respective benchmarks.
+Early research on the topic includes the work by \citet{hagerty1987robust}, who characterize posted-price mechanisms as essentially the only mechanisms such that each agent has a dominant strategy in the context of bilateral trade.
+Along this line, \citet{makowski1994bayesian} characterize two classes of mechanisms defined by certain properties in a fairly general model, and show that both characterizations have simple interpretations; \citet{barbera1995strategy} study strategyproof social choice functions in a setting where multiple divisible items are allocated to multiple agents, and show such social choice functions take the simple form of ``trading according to pre-specified proportions''; \citet{satterthwaite2002optimality} show that a simple mechanism, the $k$-double auction, is asymptotically optimal in the worst case in markets with multiple buyers and sellers trading indivisible homogeneous items.
 In terms of revenue, it is known that when agents are single-parameter or unit-demand, sequential posted-price auctions achieve a constant fraction of the optimal revenue~\citep{chawla2007algorithmic,chawla2010multi,kleinberg2012matroid,cai2019duality}.
 Similar results have been established for additive agents~\citep{hart2017approximate,li2013revenue,babaioff2014simple,yao2015n,cai2019duality} and even subadditive agents~\citep{rubinstein2018simple,cai2017simple} using slightly less simple mechanisms.
 As for welfare, it is known that anonymous item-pricing mechanisms achieve an approximation factor of $2$ for submodular/XOS agents~\citep{feldman2014combinatorial,dutting2020prophet}, and $O(\log \log m)$ for subadditive agents~\citep{dutting2020prophet,dutting2020log}.
-Our results are most closely related to prior work on posted-price mechanisms: restricted to single-parameter settings, our results show that the class of mechanisms that are incentive-compatible, individually rational and nonbossy generalize sequential posted-price mechanisms, in that incentive-compatible, individually rational and nonbossy mechanisms (corresponding to decision lists with exceptions) are slightly less simple, but strictly more powerful.
+Our results are most closely related to prior work on posted-price mechanisms: restricted to single-parameter settings, our results show that the class of mechanisms that are incentive compatible, individually rational and nonbossy generalize sequential posted-price mechanisms, in that incentive-compatible, individually rational and nonbossy mechanisms (corresponding to decision lists with exceptions) are slightly less simple, but strictly more powerful.
 Clock auctions (see, e.g., \citep{christodoulou2022optimal,balkanski2022deterministic,feldman2022bayesian}) have also received significant attention, especially in the context of spectrum auctions.
 Our results for single-parameter settings are related to clock auctions in the sense that both classes of mechanisms generalize sequential posted-price mechanisms (albeit in different directions) and preserve certain desirable properties.